UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ---

-We can filter on categorical columns too.
-In this example maybe I want only cereals from the manufacturer “Q” (For Quaker)
+We can filter categorical columns too.
+In this example, I only want cereals from the manufacturer “Q” (For Quaker)

 ``` python
 df[ df['mfr'] == 'Q']